momado350/census_states/README.md

 # Census Activity

-In this activity we will utilize the Census API in order to obtain census data at a state level.
+In this project we will utilize the Census API in order to obtain census data at a state level.

 ## Instructions